danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ### What should it do?

 When a client makes a request to APIG, AWS will invoke the Lambda Authorizer _first_ (if configured).
-The Lambda Authorizer must then extract the bearer token from the `Authorization` request header and validate it with Auth0 by:
+The Lambda Authorizer must then extract the bearer token from the `Authorization` request header and verify it with the help of Auth0 by:

-1. Fetching the JWKS (with public key) from Auth0 using the [JWKS URI](#register-the-api-with-auth0).
+1. Fetching the JWKS (which contains the public key) from Auth0 using the [JWKS URI](#register-the-api-with-auth0).
 2. Verifying the token signature with the fetched public key.
-3. Verifying the token has the required ["Issuer" and "Audience"](#register-the-api-with-auth0) claims.
+3. Verifying the token has the correct ["Issuer" and "Audience"](#register-the-api-with-auth0) claims.

 Only when the token passes these checks, should the Lambda Authorizer output an <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html" target="_blank" rel="noopener noreferrer">IAM Policy</a> document with `Effect` set to `Allow`: